Code Book, part 3 (Miscellany)

 - The term "beta" means bugs are anticipated / the release did not meet Composr's standards of testing.
 Not recommended for live / production sites.

 - The term "RC" (release candidate) means significant bugs are not anticipated, but we are not yet satisfied with the level of testing done on the release.
-Live / production sites should use with caution.
+Live / production sites may use these versions with caution.

-- alpha/beta/RC is technically attached to a patch-level release, not a major/minor version. i.e. any patch release can have alpha/beta/RC.
+- dev/alpha/beta/RC is technically attached to a patch-level release, not a major/minor version. i.e. any patch release can have dev/alpha/beta/RC.

 - The "minor" version should be bumped whenever implementing new / significant features, but are unlikely to break sites from previous minor versions.